jasongrimes/grimesit-mm/_pages/services.md

 software applications that run on the web.

 So what is "full stack" development?
-If we think of a web app as an assembly of various technology choices, stacked together like bricks or a card deck, a full-stack developer can work on all the technologies in the stack.
+Think of a web app as a collection of technology choices, stacked together like bricks or a card deck.
+A full-stack developer can work with all the technologies in the stack.

-A web application stack generally includes at least user interfaces, data, business logic, and APIs.
+Web application stacks generally include: user interfaces, data, business logic, and APIs.

 ### User interfaces